taito10000/T-seq/README.md

 Monosynth stepsequencer v.
 0.02 for iPad

 Control external midi-synthesizer with iPad sequencer.
 Work in progress.

-Sequencer works in simulator (f.e. midi out -> Audio Midi Studio / Connect -> Logic Pro ) GUI is a mess and todo-list is long.
+Atm. sequencer works in simulator (f.e. midi out -> Audio Midi Studio / Connect -> Logic Pro ) GUI is a mess and todo-list is long. v.
+0.03 I'll support old iPad which I happen to have, and will be able to test hardware.

-Uses AudioKit framework.
+T-seq uses AudioKit framework.